Pytonballoon810/awesome/USAGE.md

 #### Paste with Escaped Characters

-The `PasteEscape.ahk` script provides a way to paste clipboard text with special characters automatically escaped, which is useful for programming and scripting tasks.
+The `AutoHotkey/PasteEscape.ahk` script provides a way to paste clipboard text with special characters automatically escaped, which is useful for programming and scripting tasks.

 ##### PasteEscape - Installation

-1. Download the `PasteEscape.ahk` script
+1. Download the `AutoHotkey/PasteEscape.ahk` script
 2. Double-click to run it, or add it to your startup items for persistent use

 ##### PasteEscape - Usage